Quad Bike Safety for NZ Farmers + Free Safety Checklist

 A few years back I dipped my toes into the health and safety world, taking on the role of health and safety representative for a small plumbing company in Christchurch.
-From the outside, the paperwork can look a little daunting, but once you get into the meat and potatoes of it, it’s all about taking a proactive approach to keeping yourself & the team safe.
+From the outside, the paperwork can look a little daunting, but once you get into the meat and potatoes of it, it’s all about taking a proactive approach to keeping yourself & the team safe, and for farms, especially on their quad bikes.

 Why Farm Safety Matters